Last updated: June 18, 2024

 Mother teaching her daughter about saving up and eliminating debt

-Use a budget to reduce debt
+Use a budget to help reduce debt

 It is beneficial to create a detailed budget to track income and expenditures.